mchalapuk/hyper-text-slider/doc/class-names.md

 Themes make slide look god without any other styling.
 Their purpose is to set default styles for a slide (typically background and font colors, typography and control elements).

-Multiple themes MAY be specified for each slide element ([ht-layout--slide](class-names.md#ht-layout--slide)) in client HTML.
+Multiple themes MAY be specified for each slide element (<a href="class-names.md#ht-layout--slide">ht-layout--slide</a>) in client HTML.
-During [slider's DOM upgrade procedure](dom-upgrade.md), each slide with no theme specified receives theme classes which were declared on the slider element ([ht-layout--slider](class-names.md#ht-layout--slider)).
+During [slider's DOM upgrade procedure](dom-upgrade.md), each slide with no theme specified receives theme classes which were declared on the slider element (<a href="class-names.md#ht-layout--slider">ht-layout--slider</a>).
 If there is no theme specified on the slider, default themes are used.

 [How to add custom theme?](custom-themes.md)